-Tip: A 48-hour I Amsterdam Card is the ideal complement to my 48-hour tour: it offers free city-wide public transport, free entrance to most of the recommended attractions, and a 25% discount at a selection of central restaurants.
-A map is also handy for Amsterdam's often serpentine street plan: the I Amsterdam City Map sold for € 2.50 at the VVV (Tourist...
-Information Center), across from Central Station, is adequate.Continue to 2 of 5 below.
+Tip: A 48-hour I Amsterdam Card is the ideal complement to this 48-hour tour since it offers free city-wide public transport, free entrance to most of the recommended attractions, and a 25% discount at a selection of central restaurants.
+A map is also handy for Amsterdam's often serpentine street plan: Pick up the I Amsterdam City Map sold at the VVV (Tourist Information Center), across from Central Station.

-Day 1, Morning.: Dam Square to the Anne Frank Huis
+Day 1, Morning: Dam Square to the Anne Frank Huis

 The first 24 hours are devoted to Amsterdam's Central Canal Belt, which arcs in a semi-circle around the Central Station.
 Start at the station and head south to the Damrak; this most conspicuously touristic street in Amsterdam is loaded with souvenir shops whose wares run from tasteful to hilariously kitsch.
 At the end is Dam Square, with the Koninklijk Palais (Royal Palace) to the west side and the National Monument to the east.
 Step into the palace and admire the 17 illustrious rooms of Empire-period decorative arts.

-Don't stop now—retrace your steps to Spuistraat and head southeast: with only 48 hours, have lunch on the move from De Vleminckx Sausmeesters, Amsterdam's favorite friet (French fries), at Voetboogstraat 31.Continue to 3 of 5 below.
+Don't stop now—retrace your steps to Spuistraat and head southeast: with only 48 hours, have lunch on the move from De Vleminckx Sausmeesters, Amsterdam's favorite friet (French fries), at Voetboogstraat 31.

-Day 1, Afternoon.: The Begijnhof to De Wallen
+Day 1, Afternoon: The Begijnhof to De Wallen

-Witness the most picturesque enclave in all of Amsterdam farther north on Voetboogsteeg: the Begijnhof, whose private residences nestle around an inner court.
+Witness the most picturesque enclave in all of Amsterdam farther north on Voetboogsteeg: the Begijnhof, whose private residences nestled around an inner court.
 The handsome wooden house at number 34 is one of only two that survive below the river IJ.

-Follow the Oudezijds Voorburgwal up north to Oudekerkplein (Old Church Square), seat of the monumental Oude Kerk, consecrated in 1306.
+Follow the Oudezijds Voorburgwal up north to Oudekerkplein (Old Church Square), site of the monumental Oude Kerk, consecrated in 1306.
 At the north side of the square is the Museum Het Rembrandthuis, where the artist lived in his heyday; here, Rembrandt's masterpieces are superimposed on a superbly restored interior.

 By now you've probably realized that you're in Amsterdam's fabled red-light district, De Wallen.
 Adults with a sincere curiosity about the sex trade in the Netherlands can take a non-sensationalistic tour of De Wallen with a former sex worker.
-Or you can climb up to the splendid attic church concealed in an ordinary house at Ons' Lieve Heer op Solder (Our Lord in the Attic), where persecuted Catholics... worshipped in the 17th and 18th centuries.
+Or you can climb up to the splendid attic church concealed in an ordinary house at Ons' Lieve Heer op Solder (Our Lord in the Attic), where persecuted Catholics worshipped in the 17th and 18th centuries.

 Round off your first 24 hours in Amsterdam with a typically Dutch supper: the Pannenkoekenhuis Upstairs (Grimburgwal 2), one of Amsterdam's best pancake restaurants, where savory pancakes are doled out in a tiny but convivial space.
 Think pancakes are just for breakfast?
-Sample the irresistible fondue at Café Bern (Nieuwmarkt 9), which serves Swiss specialties in a typically Dutch bruin café interior.Continue to 4 of 5 below.
+Sample the irresistible fondue at Café Bern (Nieuwmarkt 9), which serves Swiss specialties in a typically Dutch bruin café interior.

-Day 2, Morning.: Museum Quarter
+Day 2, Morning: Museum Quarter

 Day 2 in Amsterdam is set in the Old South, whose celebrated Museum Quarter houses the pride of Dutch patrimony in its three institutions, and where the Vondelpark with its innumerable attractions sprawls.